Burbot: Diet and predators

 At the larval stage, month-old burbot begin exogenous feeding, consuming food through the mouth and digesting in the intestines.
 Burbot at the larval stage and into the juvenile stage feed on invertebrates based on size.
 Under 1 cm, burbot eat copepods and cladocerans, and above 1-2 cm, zooplankton and amphipods.
 As adults, they are primarily piscivores, preying on lamprey, whitefish, grayling, young northern pike, suckers, stickleback, trout, and perch.
-At times, burbot also eat insects and other macroinvertebrates, and have been known to eat frogs, snakes, and birds.
-Having such a wide diet is also correlated to their tendency to bite lures, making them very easy to catch.
-Burbot are preyed upon by northern pike, muskellunge, and some lamprey species.